whatnick/hearthstone_brooch/README.md

 ## Electronics Design

 ## Mechanical Design
+FreeCAD Assemblies with :
+- Front of the brooch
+- Rear lid + putting on pin

 ## Arduino Firmware Functions
-- Creates porogressive brightness shift of LED's to create breathing pattern
+- Creates progressive brightness shift of LED's to create breathing pattern
 - Turns lighting effect on and off
 - Any other hardware enhancement functions we dream of